$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Introduction

 \subsection{Main results and organization of the paper}

 Section \ref{preliminaries-section} summarizes key information about unitary Shimura varieties, the $\mu$-ordinary locus, automorphic forms, and representation theory.
-The seemingly bland observations in Section \ref{littlewood-section} about the possibility that representations occurring in the decomposition of restrictions of irreducible representations might have multiplicity greater than $1$ play a major role in Section \ref{congruences-section}.
+The seemingly bland observations in Section \ref{littlewood-section} about the possibility that representations occurring in the restrictions of irreducible representations might have multiplicity greater than $1$ play a major role in Section \ref{congruences-section}.
 The root of the issue is that the trivialization of the sheaf of differentials of each ordinary abelian variety that plays a key role in the ordinary setting is replaced in the $\mu$-ordinary setting by a trivialization of the associated graded module of the sheaf of differentials of each $\mu$-ordinary abelian variety (with the associated graded module coming from the slope filtration at each $\mu$-ordinary point), or equivalently, the action of a general linear group on the ordinary Igusa tower gets replaced by the action of its parabolic subgroup preserving the slope filtration.
+For notational convenience, we exclude some instances of slope $1/2$ in this paper.
+We expect no mathematical problems handling that slope, but it would involve still more notation, since it involves working with unitary groups that are not isomorphic to copies of general linear groups.

 In Section \ref{tower-section}, we construct the {\it $\mu$-ordinary Igusa tower} as a profinite \'etale cover of the formal $\mu$-ordinary locus.
 While Hida's ordinary Igusa tower employs the structure of the $p$-torsion of the universal abelian variety, our analogue in the $\mu$-ordinary case uses the structure of the {\it associated graded module coming from the slope filtration} on the $p$-torsion.
 Section \ref{tower-section} concludes with a study of local expansions at points of the $\mu$-ordinary Igusa tower, which is necessary for proving the congruences in Theorem \ref{intro-thm1} below.